Oscillators

 There are four oscillators in Punctual, each with a different pattern:

 In the next example, you can see all four oscillators in action.
-There are four balls, each one moving according to one of the oscillator types along the y axis, and using the same colors than in the previous representation.
+There are four balls, each one moving according to one of the oscillator types along the y axis, and using the same colors as in the previous representation.
 Each cycle lasts 4 seconds instead of 1:

 fit 1 $ (circle [-0.6, osc 0.25] 0.1 * [1,0,0] +: